 Let’s face it, South Australia’s beer game is strong.

-There’s no shortage of unique beers to try in South Australia– and with International Beer Day celebrations on today, there’s no better time to try something new.
+There’s no shortage of beers to try in South Australia and with International Beer Day celebrations on today, there’s no better time to experiment with something new.

-In celebration of International Beer Day, we thought it was timely to celebrate SA’s 10 top froths, and here they are.
+With this in mind, we thought it was timely to celebrate SA’s 10 top froths!

 1. Raspberry and Honey Blonde Ale (Lady Burra Brewhouse)